Starting a program from scratch again (Or not)... Part 1

 I'm starting with what I don't know.

 Would you like to follow us on our journey?
-We'll be sharing more about this project in the coming weeks and months here on Forest Schooled (you can subscribe for newsletter updates by scrolling to the bottom of this page), as well as on the TRACKS Facebook page.
+We'll be sharing more about this project in the coming weeks and months here on Forest Schooled (you can subscribe for newsletter updates by scrolling to the bottom of this page), as well as keep checking back with the blog.
 We're already learning so much and we hope that by sharing our experiences, we may help others too.

 Wessels, T. (2005).
 Reading the Forested Landscape: A Natural History of New England.
 The Countryman Press.